 Wayne is in his fourth season as skills coach with the Calgary Hitmen.
 He is also the program director and head instructor for Summit Hockey Academy and has over 25 years of elite hockey experience.
 On the ice, Wayne combines his hockey expertise with his past teaching experience with the Calgary Board to deliver well-planned, meaningful skill development sessions throughout the year.

 Education Advisor, Billet Coordinator

-This is Bajnok’s 15th season as the team’s education advisor.
+Bernie Bajnok is in 20th season as the team’s education advisor.
 He holds a wealth of leadership experience having served as a high school principal for 17 years before retiring in 2003.
 Bajnok also has a Masters Degree in Educational Administration and a Physical Education Degree.